A robust phase of continuous transversal gates in quantum stabilizer codes

 Dephasing introduces an uncertainty of not knowing the operation actually applied, resulting in an additional logical dephasing at rate $q(\theta)$ at each step, which accumulates to a total logical dephasing rate $Q_{t+1}=(1 - Q_t) q(\theta) + (1 - q(\theta)) Q_t$.

 Optimizing for $\Phi_t$ to converge to a target $\Phi_T$ without regards to $Q_t$ will result in excessively high $Q_t$ values.
 If our goal is to prepare a magic state for injection, we have the option to reset and start afresh.
 We can generalize the state space to $(\Phi, Q)$ and optimize the policy similarly to minimize the total number rounds including resets.
 Details of the policy optimization and simulation with dephasing are in the Appendix.
 The expected number of rounds $\mathbb{E}[T]$ needed to achieve the target angle $\Phi_T$ estimated using this method is plotted in Fig.~\ref{fig:performance}(a).
-The resulting mean total dephasing $\mathbb{E}[Q_T]$ depends on the physical dephasing rate $p$ and target logical angle $\Phi_T$.
-This total dephasing rate is plotted for various target angles in Fig.~\ref{fig:performance}(b).
-We observe in Fig.~\ref{fig:performance}(c) that as the code distance $d$ increases, the mean logical relative dephasing $\mathbb{E}[Q_T/|\Phi_T|]$ is minimized near the $\Phi_T$ at which one round would succeed with 50\% probability.
+The mean logical relative dephasing $\mathbb{E}[Q_T/|\phi_T|]$ depends on the physical dephasing rate $p$ and target logical angle $\Phi_T$, as shown in Fig.~\ref{fig:performance}(b).
+As the code distance $d$ increases, its value is minimized near the target angle $\Phi_T$ at which one round would succeed with 50\% probability.

 \emph{Discussion}--- In this Letter, we have shown the existence of a robust phase of continuous transversal gates in the surface code.
 We exploit this to introduce a low-cost adaptive protocol that efficiently implements continuously tunable fault-tolerant non-Clifford gates in the surface code over a range of rotation angles using only transversal operations and syndrome measurements.
 The rotation is exact and postselection was avoided with subsequent rotations and resets when preparing resource states for injection.
 This protocol presents a powerful new addition to the toolkit for fault-tolerant non-Clifford gates.
+Its estimated total logical error rate and cost in terms of expected spacetime volume including resets for various target angles and distances is plotted in Fig.~\ref{fig:performance}(c), where the achievable limits of conventional magic state cultivation and Clifford+T synthesis are also included for reference.
+For example, the $d=7$ protocol becomes competitive when targeting $\Phi_T \le \pi/2^8$.

 Our protocol is complementary to other injection ideas since it natively generates small angles which other methods struggle to achieve.
 However, the range of reachable logical rotation angles decreases exponentially with increasing code size, which limits the applications to cases where this scaling is desirable.
 In particular, the protocol is more advantageous for algorithms and subroutines requiring many small rotations, such as in Trotterized quantum simulation, where the logical dephasing rate only needs to be below the truncation error ~\cite{lloydUniversalQuantumSimulators1996} which depends on the step size proportional to the logical rotation angle ~\cite{childsTheoryTrotterError2021}.
 The quantum Fourier transform~\cite{jozsaQuantumAlgorithmsFourier1998} used for factoring ~\cite{shorAlgorithmsQuantumComputation1994,shorPolynomialTimeAlgorithmsPrime1997} is defined by exponentially small rotations in the input size, although these may be truncated in practice ~\cite{coppersmithApproximateFourierTransform2002,barencoApproximateQuantumFourier1996}.
 Frameworks such as quantum signal processing~\cite{lowMethodologyResonantEquiangular2016} and quantum singular value transform~\cite{gilyenQuantumSingularValue2019} may also use many small rotations.